 The Limited and Limited Too

-A week into the new year, The Limited called it quits.
+A week into 2017, The Limited called it quits.
 On Jan.
 8, the company’s 250 stores closed their doors for the last time.
 About 4,000 workers were laid off.

 Wet Seal had been on deathwatch ever since Delia’s went belly up.
 Just a month after Delia’s declared bankruptcy, so did Wet Seal.
 Then in January, two years after it filed for bankruptcy, the company finally cut to the chase and announced that it was shutting down all of its 171 stores and going out of business.

-This year also saw the closing of all the remaining 110 American Apparel stores.
-In November of last year, the retailer filed for a bankruptcy.
+Last year also saw the closing of all the remaining 110 American Apparel stores.
+In November of 2016, the retailer filed for bankruptcy.
 It was later bought by Gildan Activewear, which had no interest in its stores or factories.
-And so after 20 years of being an example of a “made in America” company, American Apparel is done, and whatever remains is Canadian.
+And so after 20 years of being an example of a “made in America” company, American Apparel is done.
+While Gildan manufactures some portion of its products in the Los Angeles areas, its items are also manufactured in factories in Nicaragua and Honduras.
+Since its takeover of American Apparel, Gildan made $50 million in sales.
+This year, it hopes to double sales to $100 million.

 Guess all we have left is Abercrombie & Fitch … for now.